Understanding social comparison on social media | JED

 How to help a friend who’s socially comparing

-If you see a friend fixating on their likes or friend count, experiencing cyberbullying, or trying detoxes or other disordered eating habits to “look like” their favorite influencer, it’s important to speak up.
+It’s important to speak up if you see a friend fixating on their likes or friend count, experiencing cyberbullying, or trying detoxes or other disordered eating habits to look like their favorite influencer.
 By making sure they know how important your friendship is outside of social media, and the importance of their physical and emotional health, you let them know that their worth extends offline.
 You can also share what you’ve learned here and encourage them to structure their social media use in ways that support, rather than challenge, their mental health.

 Next steps and getting the help and support you need

 Social media by itself isn’t the cause of these issues.
 Low self-esteem, poor body image, and being vulnerable to mental illness often make people more likely to seek out validation and community through social media.
-As we said earlier, positive interactions and self-expression through social media are beneficial.
-However, predatory advertisements (e.g. “thinspiration” and detox programs), idealized lives from influencers, and cyberbullying are the main culprits within social media that lead to comparison and negative outcomes: increased depression, anxiety, disordered eating, suicidal thoughts, etc.
+Positive interactions and self-expression through social media are beneficial, but predatory advertisements (e.g., “thinspiration” and detox programs), idealized lives from influencers, and cyberbullying are the main culprits on social media that lead to comparison and negative outcomes such as increased depression, anxiety, disordered eating, and suicidal thoughts.

-If you or someone you know just can’t kick your social media habits despite it making you feel worse, or your mental illness is persisting even without social media, the most important thing you can do is ask for help or get them help.
+If you or someone you know just can’t kick your social media habit despite it making you feel worse or you’re struggling with your mental health separate from social media, the most important thing you can do is ask for help.
+If someone you know is in this position, you can get them help.
 Depression, anxiety, disordered eating, and suicidal thoughts should never go ignored.
-Reach out to a mental health provider, text “START” to 741-741 or call 1-800-273-TALK (8255).

 Search Resource Center